ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to:

-* describe their use of common government platforms.
+* Describe their use of common government platforms.
-* describe the integration mechanisms with any external systems.
+* Describe the integration mechanisms with any external systems.
-* explain any common user needs their service meets and what they are reusing from across government to help meet that user need.
+* Explain any common user needs their service meets and what they are reusing from across government to help meet that user need.

 ## Point 10: Be able to test the end-to-end service in an environment identical to that of the live version, including on all common browsers and devices, and using dummy accounts and a representative sample of users.